cppinclude/cppinclude/README.md

 `cmake .. -DCMAKE_EXPORT_COMPILE_COMMANDS=ON`

-You can set path in configuration file:
+You can set the path for the compile_command.json file in the configuration file:

 ```json
 {